tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 lack of an escape just before responding to the user agent.
 The later is a fundamental countermeasure.

-I make corresponding table between "[XSS Prevention Cheat Sheet][OWASP-XSS]" in OWASP and "[Data Validation][Data-Validation]" in Codex.
+I made a corresponding table between "[XSS Prevention Cheat Sheet][OWASP-XSS]" in OWASP and "[Data Validation][Data-Validation]" in Codex.

 <div class="table-responsive">